Deterministic Verification for Java without Mocks or Scripts

 4. AI Context Sharing (IDE Integration via MCP)

 The Problem: AI agents like Cursor, Windsurf, and Claude work mostly with static code.
 They do not see runtime reality.
-Under real load and real inputs, code behaves differently, and AI has no ground truth to reason about failures, side effects, or regressions.
+Under real load and real inputs, code behaves differently, and AI has no real runtime data to reason about failures, side effects, or regressions.

 BitDive solves this by exposing runtime application behavior through Model Context Protocol (MCP).
 AI agents can access real traces that reflect actual business logic.
-This turns AI from a “code generator” into a “code engineer” that can reason about behavior, propose precise fixes, and verify them against recorded reality.
+This turns AI from a “code generator” into a “code engineer” that can reason about behavior, propose precise fixes, and verify them against Real Runtime Data.

 What you get:

-• Closed-loop workflow: Root cause analysis on real context → generate precise fix with an IDE or AI agent → replay with the same inputs to validate → fix the logic in the regression test suite.
+- Closed-loop workflow: Root cause analysis on real context, create a precise fix with an IDE or AI agent, replay with the same inputs to validate, then lock the logic in the regression test suite.

 4 Types of Regression Testing

-• Contract tests (Contract Validation): Validate service contracts and detect breaking changes in APIs and payloads.
-Runs on top of recorded business scenarios and can be executed in Integration Mode (with Testcontainers) or in Component Mode, providing detailed diffs of contract shape and compatibility, not just pass or fail.
+- Contract tests (Contract Validation): Validate service contracts and detect breaking changes in APIs and payloads.
+Runs on top of recorded business scenarios in Replay mode, providing detailed diffs of contract shape and compatibility, not just pass or fail.

 Additional Features

-• Rapid Integration & Zero-Code Setup: Deploy the full platform (Backend, Frontend, Security, DB) in minutes via a single Docker Compose or use the SaaS version.
+Rapid Integration & Automated Setup: Deploy the full platform (Backend, Frontend, Security, DB) in minutes via a single Docker Compose or use the SaaS version.
 To connect your application, simply add the BitDive dependency.
 No production code changes are required thanks to advanced auto-instrumentation.

 Benefits for Developers & Teams